 Katja Guenther, Associate Professor of Gender & Sexuality Studies

-Rabea Qamar, Graduate School or Education
+Rabea Qamar, Graduate Student, Education

 Howard Wettstein, Professor of Philosophy

 B.A., Yeshiva University, 1965; Ph.D.
 City University of New York, 1976.
 Currently Professor of Philosophy at UC Riverside.
 I have held positions at the University of Notre Dame and the University of Minnesota, Morris and visiting positions at Stanford University and the University of Iowa.
 My main research areas are philosophy of religion and philosophy 0f language.
 I am editor of Midwest Studies in Philosophy since 1974.
 My latest book is The Significance of Religious Experience ((Oxford UP, 2012).
 I published two volumes in the philosophy of language, The Magic Prism (Oxford UP, 2004) and Has Semantics Rested On a Mistake?
 (Stanford UP 1991).